Hone logo

 Expected Behavior:

-• Handle potential errors during module loading (though explicit error handling is not the primary focus of this challenge, be aware of it).
+• Module Loading Failures: Consider how the application should handle potential errors during module loading (though error handling is not required for this challenge).

 Examples